nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## 7. Glossary

-**Application**: The fitNUS program you are using
+**Application**: Refers to the fitNUS program you are using

-**BMI**: Body Mass Index is a convenient measurement which reflects an individual's health
+**BMI**: Represents your Body Mass Index, a convenient measurement which serves as an indicator of your health

-**Calorie**: Measures how much energy your body can obtain from consuming it
+**Calorie**: Measures the amount of energy you have consumed from food or burned from your workout

-**Command**: Instruction to be performed by fitNUS to achieve a desired result
+**Command**: Refers to the instruction to be performed by fitNUS to achieve the desired result

-**Data Entry**: Any inputted data or information such as exercise, routine or lesson etc
+**Data Entry**: Refers to any inputted data or information such as exercise, routine or lesson etc

-**Exercise**: The physical activity you intend to include as part of your workout routine
+**Exercise**: Represents the physical activity you intend to include as part of your workout routine

-**Index**: The number beside the name of the corresponding data entry in fitNUS
+**Index**: Represents the number beside the name of the corresponding data entry in fitNUS

-**Keyword**: The user input to find matches during a search
+**Keyword**: Refers to the user input to find matches during a search command

-**Lesson**: Module provided by NUS
+**Lesson**: Represents the module taught by NUS

 **Routine**: Represents a collection of exercises

-**Tag**: A word that describes a data entry
+**Tag**: Refers to a word that describes a data entry

-**Timetable**: A customisable workout planner to organize your weekly lessons and workout routines
+**Timetable**: Shows a customisable workout planner to organize your weekly lessons and workout routines